exuperian/RedPitayaTutorials/Tutorials/PROJ_LEDAXI/README.md

-# Controlling the LEDs with AXI
+# Controlling the LEDs with AXI GPIO

 One of the strengths of the Red Pitaya is that it incorporates both an FPGA, and a full Linux operating system.
 In this tutorial we'll learn how these two can communicate, allowing you to use the Linux terminal to control the FPGA, and read out data.
 As a demonstration, we'll control the LED lights on the side of the Pitaya.

 The PS and PL communicate using *AXI*, a protocol used in many systems, not just the Red Pitaya.
+There are two types of AXI on the Pitaya, a simple *General Purpose Input Output (GPIO)*, and a more complex *High Performance (HP)*.
+Is *GPIO* we will use in this tutorial.
 You can find an overview of the details [here](https://www.allaboutcircuits.com/technical-articles/introduction-to-the-advanced-extensible-interface-axi/), but most of the technicalities are taken care of by Vivado.
 You just need a general understanding to be able to use it, which is what we will focus on.
+In particular, AXI transfers data by referring to particular places in memory.
+Thus we will need to learn how computers index their memory, which is done in hexadecimal.

 This tutorial is based on the [Xilinx AXI Documentation](https://docs.xilinx.com/v/u/en-US/pg144-axi-gpio), Chapters 2.3, 10, and 19 of [The Zynq Book](http://www.zynqbook.com/), and [‪Anton Potočnik's Stopwatch tutorial](http://antonpotocnik.com/?p=489265).